2.3 National strategy on youth volunteering

 On this page

 There is currently no national strategy for youth volunteering in Ireland.
-However, there is a National Volunteering Strategy 2021-25 which targets the general population.
-It is Ireland’s first volunteering strategy.
-The Department of Rural and Community Development published the Strategy in December 2020 and it covers 2021-25.
+However, there is a National Volunteering Strategy 2021-2025 that targets the general population including young people.
+It is Irelands first volunteering strategy.
+The Department of Rural and Community Development published the Strategy in December 2020 and it will run until 2025.

 Other key policy documents in the area of volunteering are: